 Therefore, it is important to note that in both cases, the measurement is based on the earning potential, which does not indicate all other human aspects.
 From the above, it is true to conclude that human capital can be measured in different ways, depending on the factors considered.

 Additionally, it is also true to say that it is easier to measure human capital in primary and secondary sectors.
 For example, you can measure human capital of workers in manufacturing and agriculture, based on their productivity.
 In such sectors, it is measured based on quantity produced and physical strength used.

 On the other hand, measuring human capital in service or tertiary sector is extremely difficult, as the jobs vary, and they all depend on the skills and qualities to determine the output.
 For example, you cannot measure the human capital of a teacher by the level of study, because despite being the best academician, he or she might lack some basic teaching skills like command of a class and inspiration.

-Yes, increasing human capital is possible, and can be achieved through various ways which include:
+Yes, increasing it is possible, and can be achieved through various ways which include:

-- Division of labor and specialization: through specialization, workers focus on specific jobs and their specialization of skills increases.
+- Division of labor and specialization – through specialization, workers focus on specific jobs and their specialization of skills increases.
 However, in some cases, specialization might make the job boring or repetitive, leading to the minimal development of skills by the workers.
-Nevertheless, the division of labor is the greatest way of improving human capital.
+Nevertheless, the division of labor is the greatest way of improving such capital.

-- Improved infrastructures: the human capital of an economy gets influenced by the infrastructures.
+- Improved infrastructure – The human capital of an economy gets influenced by the infrastructure.
 To increase the human capital of any economy, the infrastructure must be improved.
 For example, improving means of transport and communication.

 Divergent views on human capital